A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Discussion

 \subsection{Other Signal Denoising Methods}

-In this paper, we applied our CV framework to produce CV versions of Trend Filtering, Dyadic CART, Singular Value Threshholding and Lasso.
-Trend Filtering and Dyadic CART are the main focus of this paper.
-We considered Singular Value Threshholding and Lasso to further illustrate the generality of our framework.
-Our CV framework is based on a general principle and should be looked upon as providing a general recipe to develop theoretically tractable CV versions of potentially any other estimator which uses a tuning parameter.
-For example, using our framework, one should be able to develop theoretically tractable CV versions of the Total Variation Denoising estimator proposed by~\cite{rudin1992nonlinear} (also see~\cite{hutter2016optimal},~\cite{sadhanala2016total},~\cite{chatterjee2019new}), the Hardy Krauss estimator (see~\cite{fang2021multivariate},~\cite{ortelli2020adaptive}), the Optimal Regression Tree estimator proposed in~\cite{chatterjee2019adaptive}, a higher dimensional version of Trend Filtering of order $2$ proposed in~\cite{ki2021mars} and potentially many more.
-As a start, the Zero Doubling method of constructing completion estimators alongwith using a geometrically doubling grid of candidate tuning values should be useable in these problems.
+In this paper, we applied our CV framework to produce CV versions of Trend Filtering, Dyadic CART, Singular Value Thresholding, and Lasso (see Section~\ref{sec:lasso}) with the main focus being on the first two estimators whereas the latter two are considered to further illustrate the generality of the framework.
+Our CV framework is based on a general principle and should be looked upon as providing a general recipe to develop \textit{theoretically tractable} CV versions of potentially any other estimator that uses a tuning parameter, for example, the Total Variation Denoising estimator proposed by~\cite{rudin1992nonlinear} (also see~\cite{hutter2016optimal},~\cite{sadhanala2016total},~\cite{chatterjee2019new}), the Hardy Krauss estimator (see~\cite{fang2021multivariate},~\cite{ortelli2020adaptive}), the Optimal Regression Tree estimator proposed in~\cite{chatterjee2019adaptive}, a higher dimensional version of Trend Filtering of order $2$ proposed in~\cite{ki2021mars} and many more.
+As a starting point, considering the Zero Doubling method for constructing the completion estimators along with a geometrically doubling grid of candidate tuning values should be useable in these problems.